fglock/Perlito/README-perlito5-Java.md

 Modules
 -------

-  - ported modules are in src5/lib/Perlito5X/Java
+  - ported modules are in `src5/lib/Perlito5X/Java` and `src5/lib/Perlito5X`

   - there is a port of JSON.pm - it is pure-perl and slow.
 It would be nice to have a native-java version.